Is Dairy Healthy and Do Humans Need it?

 Did you know that around 70 per cent of the world’s population are lactose intolerant?
 For example, most people in China, Vietnam, Thailand and Japan are lactose intolerant.
 This simply means they can’t digest lactose – the sugar in milk.
 Everyone has the ability to digest lactose when they are born, but most people lose this ability after weaning.
 If someone with lactose intolerance drinks milk, they may experience diarrhoea, a bloated and painful stomach and, on some occasions, nausea and vomiting.
 Even in the UK, lactose intolerance is the most common adverse reaction to cow’s milk among adolescents and adults with an estimated eight per cent of people affected.

 Lactose intolerance is the normal state for most people – adult mammals (including humans) normally do not need to digest lactose as they don’t suckle beyond weaning.
-It’s only possible for some people due to random genetic mutations that occurred a few thousand years ago.
+It’s only possible for some people due to random genetic mutations that occurred several thousand years ago.
 These mutations offered a selective advantage to populations using dairy products and can be traced back to a minority of pastoral tribes: the Tutsi and Hutu of Rwanda; the Fulani of West Africa; the Sindhi of North India; the Tuareg of West Africa and some European tribes.

 Every hour is cocktail hour!